sikessem/http.php/README.md

 ## License
-HTTPEvents is licensed under the Apache 2.0 License - see the [LICENSE](./LICENSE) file for details.
+This package is licensed under the Apache 2.0 License - see the [LICENSE](./LICENSE) file for details.

 ## Contribution

 For any contribution, please follow these steps:

-1. Clone the repository with `git clone https://github.com/SIKessEm/HTTPEvents.php` or `git remote add origin https://github.com/SIKessEm/HTTPEvents.php` then `git branch -M main`
+1. Clone the repository with `git clone https://github.com/SIKessEm/HTTP.php` or `git remote add origin https://github.com/SIKessEm/HTTP.php` then `git branch -M main`
 2. Create a new branch.
 Example: `git checkout -b my_contribution`
 3. Make your changes and send them with `git push -u origin main`